dimb000/graphql-interfaces-vs-composition/README.md

-# Do we need to have type composition if we can do it with interfaces?
+# Do we need to have a type composition if we can do it with interfaces?

 ## Lets figure it out!